dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 > And, of course, the check engine light (CEL or MIL) ... and more to the point, my desire to figure out which code was causing it, & then douse it.

 I'll get a video loaded here of that, but for now here's one of the system booting up and me checking out the identity of the vehicle and what information I can see.
-My hands were freezing, it was -25C that day ... & you gotta love the music that was playing on the radio-
+My hands were freezing (it was -25C that day) & you gotta love the music that was playing on the radio-

 {% include video id="z_7kp_Pfc5Q" provider="youtube" %}

 For inspiration, there is some great information out there.
-In particular, I'd mention [Bruce Lightner's](http://www.lightner.net/lightner/bruce.html) project ... an **AVR-based fuel consumption gauge**.
+In particular, I'd mention [Bruce Lightner's](http://www.lightner.net/lightner/bruce.html) project: an **AVR-based fuel consumption gauge**.
 You can see it mentioned near the bottom of his homepage, among all the other great things referenced there.
 I'd also mention [Trampas Stern's](http://sterntech.com/obdii_protocols.php) very informative website.
 There are a few pieces of code  - in particular the ISO timing protocols - that I used from his google code repository (which no longer looks to be available?).
 Both of these folks are awesome.

 ## S.T.E.M.
 ### Raw materials